DianaBaRo/artify/Notes.md

     -User types "art-exhibitions"

-	-Show a list of exhibitions
+	-Show a list of exhibitions (scrape: http://www.artlyst.com/whats-on/)

 		a.
 Exhibition title - where - available until date
 		b. […]

-	- Which exhibition do you want to learn more about?
+	- Which exhibition do you want to learn more about?(scrape: https://www.artlyst.com/whats-on-archive/young-gods/)

-	so today I am making more notes